Kranji MRT station: History

-In May 1993, then Communications Minister Mah Bow Tan made his first visit to the station site, along with the Marsiling and Sembawang stations.
+In May 1993, then-Communications Minister Mah Bow Tan made his first visit to the station site, along with the Marsiling and Sembawang stations.
 Mah revisited the site on 28 April 1995 along with the Mass Rapid Transit Corporation (MRTC) chairman Wesley D'aranjo and Minister of State for Communications Goh Chee Wee.
 The station opened on 10 February 1996 along with the other stations on the Woodlands Extension.

 Kranji station was the last station to have half-height platform screen doors installed on 14 March 2012 as part of the Land Transport Authority's (LTA) programme to improve safety in MRT stations.
 Between 2012 and 2013, high-volume low-speed fans were installed at this station as part of a network-wide programme to improve ventilation at the platforms of elevated stations.
 As part of efforts to improve the overall accessibility of public transport, the overhead pedestrian bridge near Kranji and other stations have lifts installed to improve barrier-free accessibility to major transport nodes.
 The lifts were installed progressively in 2013.

+During the evening peak of 3 June 2024, train services on the NSL from Choa Chu Kang to Woodlands were disrupted as a lightning strike damaged a power control box near the station, causing a power trip.
+A small fire had ignited in the control box, but extinguished by itself when the Singapore Civil Defence Force arrived.
+The damaged box had since been replaced.